This gluten free eggnog cheesecake recipe is a delicious holiday dessert. Enjoy a protein-packed dessert that is full of flavor!

 For this recipe, I used eggnog made with almond milk to lighten up this recipe.
-If you prefer regular eggnog, feel free to substitute that in.
+If you prefer regular eggnog, feel free to substitute that.
 You can even make your own eggnog!

-Allow the cream cheese to soften. (**Note, this Greek cream cheese will not beat as creamy as regular cream cheese because the fat content is so much lower.
-My mini eggnog cheesecakes have the consistency a little bit like small curd cottage cheese.)
+Allow the cream cheese to soften. (**Note: this Greek cream cheese will not beat as creamy as regular cream cheese because the fat content is so much lower.
+My mini eggnog cheesecakes have a little consistency, like small curd cottage cheese.)

 This cheesecake crust is simple and delicious.
 I used a simple almond meal, coconut oil, and spices.
 I kept the crust mild so it wouldn't overpower the eggnog flavor.

 Use an electric mixer to whip the wet ingredients.
 It will be thick and creamy.
 Add the crust to the mini springform pans, and then pour the cheesecake batter over the crust.
 If you can't find mini springform pans, you can make a large cheesecake with a regular springform pan.

 Each cheesecake is perfectly sized to feed two people!